CS 112 Project 2: Pointers

 a script file

-in which you list, translate, and run your project, with
+and build+run your project, with

 this grade sheet stapled to the front.